akmete14/MSc_project/README.md

 ```sh
 $ squeue -u<username>
 ```
 in the terminal (replace <username> with your username).
 If there are some intermediate prints within the python code, you can check them in the log-files which are being created as soon as the job is being executed.
 Now, you know how to reproduce all experiments which are already implemented.
-Next, I want to explain how you can run your own experiments on the FLUXNET data.
+Next, I explain how you can run your own experiments on the FLUXNET data.

 ## Running your own methods
 Assume you already uploaded the data and created a virtual environment.
 The first step is to consider the preprocessing of the data.